Whether a 65-year-old man should take testosterone depends on their individual medical condition and should be determined by a healthcare provider.

 Related Posts

-Testosterone injections may be worth it for men with low testosterone levels who are experienci…
+Testosterone pills may work for some men with low testosterone levels, but they are not effecti…

 Leave a Reply